nvnnv/OREN-online-video-sharing-website/README.md

 This is a complete instruction of website building using php, codeigniter3.
 It is an online video-sharing website that gives you clues about how to do pagination, video/img upload with plupload, ajax request, email authentication, balabala......a lot of,  with Codeigniter.

+The SQL structture will be updated very soon...